waseemingly/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the Add-role operation works:
 ![SequenceDiagram](images/AddDeveloperRoleSequenceDiagram.png)

+#### Design considerations
 **Aspect: How add-role executes:**
 * **Alternative 1 (current choice):** Treat role as a variable, has a separate load and unload list
   * Pros: Role can just be treated as an attributed that needs more validation checks
   * Cons: Have to load and unload each time system relaunches, quite time and memory consuming

 * **Alternative 2:** Treating role like another person or project, adding roles are like adding projects
   * Pros: Easy to implement.
   * Cons: Roles would have to be implemented on the same level as developers, clients and projects which should not be case.

 [Scroll back to Table of Contents](#table-of-contents)

 ### Delete-role Feature (`delete-developer-role`, `delete-client-role`)

 #### Implementation
 The add role command employs a structured approach where specific commands, such as `delete-developer-role` or `delete-client-role`are associated with corresponding functionalities.
-This allows users to efficiently delete information about developers and clients that they no longer need.The system helps you to check if there are any developers or clients in the list using this feature.
+This allows users to efficiently delete information about developers and clients that they no longer need.
+The system helps you to check if there are any developers or clients in the list using this feature.
 If there is, the command will not be successfully executed.
 This feature is facilitated with the `DeveloperRoles` and `ClientRoles` class which implements the following operations: